aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/sparkline/_index.md

 ## **Insert a sparkline**
 {{% alert color="primary" %}}

-Sparkline is a tiny chart in a worksheet cell that provides a visual representation of data.
+A sparkline is a tiny chart in a worksheet cell that provides a visual representation of data.
 Use sparklines to show trends in a series of values, such as seasonal increases or decreases, economic cycles, or to highlight maximum and minimum values.
 Position a sparkline near its data for greatest impact.
-There are three types of Sparkline: Line, Column, and Stacked.
+There are three types of sparklines: Line, Column, and Stacked.

 {{% /alert %}}

-It’s simple to create a sparkline with Aspose.Cells with the following example codes:
+It’s simple to create a sparkline with Aspose.Cells using the following example code:

 ```cpp
 #include <iostream>